hsienc/Assignment-2-replication/README.md

 ## Data

-In `Replication package for ECHCD/data/raw-data`, we need to manually download two additional datasets into `/iharp` and `/parents-abroad`, respectively.
+In `/Replication package for ECHCD/data/raw-data`, we need to manually download two additional datasets into `/iharp` and `/parents-abroad`, respectively.

 ## References